jakobjassmann/ecodes-dk-lidar/README.md

 ## Getting Started

-This repository contains the code for generating the EcoDes-DK15 dataset and the associated figures in the accompanying manscuript.
-The repository also provides additional documentation for both code and dataset, for details on those see [below](#documentation).
+This repository contains the code for generating the EcoDes-DK15 dataset and the accompanying figures in the manscuript.
+The repository also provides additional documentation for the code and dataset, for details see ["Documentation"](#documentation) below.

 To replicate the processing, revisit the [workflow overview](/documentation/dk_lidar_processing_flow.pdf), then carry out the following steps: